 The Loan Agreement contains customary closing fees, events of default, and representations, warranties and covenants, including a financial covenant requiring the Company to maintain a minimum cash balance in relation to the outstanding principal balance of the Term Loan.
-The Loan Agreement provides for a prepayment charge equal to 2% of the outstanding principal balance of the Term Loan if prepayment is made prior to June 15, 2024 and 1% thereafter.
+The Loan Agreement provides for a prepayment charge equal to 1% of the outstanding principal balance of the Term Loan.
 In addition, the Loan Agreement provides for an End of Term Charge equal to the greater of 5.85% of the outstanding principal balance, or \$2,048, which is recognized as a debt discount and is being accreted into the amortization of debt issuance costs and discount using the effective interest rate method over the term of the loan payable.

-The Company was in compliance with all covenants of the Loan Agreement as of June 30, 2024.
+The Company was in compliance with all covenants of the Loan Agreement as of September 30, 2024.